Connections: Birds Without Borders

 That same felt-sense you get when you meditate is what you feel when you are in nature.
 It just happens.
 Meditating in nature and meditating at home are different.
 At home, I have to set aside time and set the stage.
 Meditating in nature just seems to occur without effort.

-Learning to be mindful and aware when you're sitting and meditating leads to the awareness you bring into the world, but I think my love of nature—birds and plants—enhances my awareness.
+Learning to be mindful and aware when you're sitting and meditating leads to the awareness you bring into the world.
+I think my love of nature—birds and plants—enhances my awareness.

-I am still involved in community-based teaching about Ornithology, which involves being mindful of the persons you train.
+I am still involved in community-based teaching about Ornithology, which involves being mindful of the people you train.
 I plan how I can utilize my loving-kindness practice to be a better teacher.

 Voices: Do you have a particular bird on your list that you’d like to see?